ianmkim/spaceprius-rc-prototype/readme.md

 ## TODO
  - [x] implement a*
  - [x] implement delaunay triagulation
+ - [x] Migrate to a faster & more reliable delaunay triangulation method
  - [ ] Add decimation to delaunay triagulation mesh
  - [ ] algorithm for getting heuristics from decimated mesh
  - [x] Change a* to operate as a library